acaalim/rock-paper-scissors/README.md

 # Rock, Paper, Scissors Game
-An assignment from theodinproject.com
+An assignment from theodinproject.com <br />
 I will be improving this project until I am satisfied with it.

 # Subheader

-So far I've finished the basic Javascript.
+So far I've finished the basic Javascript. <br />
-So if you call the function "round();" in the web console you should be able to play the game.
+So if you call the function "round();" in the web console you should be able to play the game. <br />
 I'll be adding functions to just buttons as I've seen people do that as well.